rosafilgueira/EMB_datastreaming/README.md

 Start producing streams to the 'emb' topic - 1 stream per line and file.
 We have added the sensor_id to each line, so we know from which sensor the data is been streamed from.

 * 4.1 Using websevices - Falcon (recommended option):
-  In a terminal, go to the "sensordata" folder and start a feeder script POSTing messages to Falcon:
+  In a new terminal start a feeder script POSTing messages to Falcon:

   ```
   cd sensordata